Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Production control explained simply

-Production control is responsible for comparing planning, specification and comparative data with data from previous periods.
+Production control is responsible for comparing planning, target, and benchmark data with actual data from past periods.

 Production optimization: 10 tips for companies Production optimization: 10 tips for companies – Beitrag öffnen